citynetwork/docs/docs/howto/openstack/nova/new-server.md

     ```
 ## Connecting to the server console
 === "{{gui}}"
-    While viewing information regarding your server, you may get
+    While viewing information regarding your server, you may get its public
-    its public IP  address (e.g., from the _Addresses_ tab) and connect to
+    IP  address (e.g., from the _Addresses_ tab) and connect to it remotely
-    it remotely.
-Alternatively, you may launch a web console and log in;
+    via SSH.
+Alternatively, you may launch a web console and log in; click
-    click on the three-dot icon on the right of the server header, and from
+    on the three-dot icon on the right of the server header, and from the
-    the pop-up menu that appears select _Remote Console_.
+    pop-up menu that appears select _Remote Console_.

     ![Launch remote console](assets/new-server/shot-10.png)

-    A new window pops up, and that's your web console to your
+    A new window pops up, and that's your web console to your {{brand}}
-    {{brand}} server.
-Please note that this window cannot be
+    server.
+Please note that this window cannot be resized but can be opened
-    resized but can be opened on a new browser window or tab.
+    in a new browser window or tab.

     ![Server console](assets/new-server/shot-11.png)
 === "OpenStack CLI"